Best Accessories for iMac

 If we're completely honest, I just used the built-in iMac speakers at my desk.
 They're enough for quiet music to keep me focused.
 However, if I wanted to watch movies, listen to intricate audio, or really just have a more immersive audio experience, I'd pick up a set of speakers, and I'd definitely go for the Bose Companion 20s.
 If you love Apple's design aesthetic, then the Companion 20 speakers will fit in nicely with their minimalist design.
 It's just a two-piece system with a sleek, round volume dial.

 These speakers produce the well-balanced sound Bose is known for without the need for a subwoofer.
-So if space-saving is at the top of your list, but you don't want to sacrifice on sound quality, then the Bose Companion 20 speakers are definitely for you.
+So if space-saving is at the top of your list, but you don't want to sacrifice on sound quality, then the Bose Companion 20 speakers are definitely for you — if you don't mind the $250 price tag, that is.

 Seagate 4TB Backup Plus